 Does the insurer have appropriate segregation of duties between its actuarial function and executive management to ensure that:

-Recorded reserves reflect an appropriate actuarial estimate (P&C and Health).

-The company books the actuary’s best estimate each year (P&C).
+Actuarial analysis is considered by management in determining carried reserves.

-If the company’s recorded reserves differ from the actuary’s best estimate, the rationale for such deviation is appropriately documented and presented to the board of directors (P&C).
+If the company’s recorded reserves differ significantly from the actuary’s point estimate, the rationale for such deviation is appropriately documented and presented to the board of directors (P&C).

 The company’s appointed actuary has submitted a report to the Board of Directors on reserve adequacy (All Lines)?